Poseidon-ZKP/Applied-ZKP-Workshop/README.md

 # Applied ZKP Workshop

-This is a workshop focus on ZK Applications (a.k.a.
+Applied ZKP Workshop is a two-week online workshop focus on ZK Applications (a.k.a.
 Applied ZKP).
 Upon finishing this workshop, you should:
 * understand the basic concept of ZKP
 * know how to write a (maybe simple-ish) circuit in Circom
 * know about basic security principles of writing circuits